deresetec/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first lines of the file
+display the third line of the file